winfried-ripken/wise/readme.md

 # Differentiable algorithmic stylization effects in PyTorch

-Code for CVPR submission 9156.
+Code for our ECCV 2022 paper "WISE: Whitebox Image Stylization by Example-based Learning".
 Included are the introduced applications of differentiable algorithmic stylization effects using:

 - Global Parameter Prediction
 - Local Parameter Prediction
 - Parameter Optimization (Parametric Style Transfer and checks for individual parameters)

-We included (and will open-source) the XDoG differentiable effect.
+We included the differentiable XDoG effect.
 Note that due to proprietary code, we can't include or open-source our Watercolor, Oilpaint and Toon effect implementation.
-Please check the provided supplemental pdf and video for an overview of results.

 Trained models can be downloaded from [google drive](https://drive.google.com/drive/folders/1WdRDw7-ivrpXNmbccMJ4HbtrV-zloD9o?usp=sharing), and put in the trained_models directory (see below).